 How do I apply?

-Students must complete an emergency short-term loan application form, which is available both online and from Students 1st Support, RM011).
+Students must complete an emergency short-term loan application form, which is available from the Student Hub (RM050) or our Portal page.

 What do I need to bring?